 Sub-Menu folders are defined in the \_ISO\MAINMENU\ZZSubMenuAll.mnu file (the actual filename of .mnu files is not important)

-If there are one or more .ISO or .imgPTN files in one of the \_ISO\WINDOWS\xxx folders, the Windows Install menu entry is added to the menu.
+If there are one or more .ISO or .imgPTN files in one of the \_ISO\WINDOWS\xxxx folders, the Windows Install menu entry is added to the menu.

-If any of the sub-menu folders are completely empty of all files and folders, there will be no menu entry in the Main menu for it.
+If any of the sub-menu folders are completely empty of all files and folders, there will be no sub-menu entry for it in the Main menu.

 To learn more about grub4dos and the wonderful things you can do with it, see the Tutorial here.

 Techy Note: The Main Menu is stored in memory at (md)0xa000+0x50 so that it can be quickly re-loaded whenever a sub-menu returns to the Main Menu.
-All Sub-Menus use the same temporary memory area of (md)0x3000+0x50.
+All Menus also use the same temporary memory area of (md)0x3000+0x50.

 The Master Boot Record (MBR) is in the first sector on the USB disk.
 It contains a Partition Table which can hold a maximum of four Partition entries.
 It can therefore hold up to 4 Primary Partition entries or 3 Primary Partition entries and 1 Extended Partition entry (which is a special type of Primary partition).
 An Extended Partition can 'point' to many more Logical Partition tables which are elsewhere on the same disk.

 Tip: Use RMPrepUSB - Drive Info - 0 to view the MBR